J-Britten/MIRAGE/README.md

 4. Adjust the BenchmarkManager Script in the Inspector accordingly.
 By default, a 60 second benchmark will begin on launch.
 5. Use the `Benchmark Controller` window via the `MIRAGE` menu item to control the benchmark manually.
 6. The results of the benchmark will be reported in the console.
+7. If enabled, the logging data will also be exported as `.csv` files.
+They can be found in the `MIRAGE Unity/BenchmarkExports/` directory.

 ## References